Ischemia Reperfusion Research

 Oxygen shortage inhibits oxidative phosphorylation-dependent ATP production and negatively affects mitochondrial coupling, inhibiting the electron transport in the mitochondrial respiratory chain.
 Accordingly, the cell switches to anaerobic metabolism.
 During anaerobic metabolism, lactate, hydrogen ions, succinate, and alanine are increased while glucose, glycogen, and glutamate production decrease.
 This condition reduces the extracellular and intracellular pH, affects ion homeostasis, leads to membrane depolarization, and intracellular Na+ and Ca2+ accumulation (fig.4).1

 Mitochondrial disfunction triggers apoptosis2, eventually resulting in necrosis and irreparable tissue damage.
-3, 4 Tissue damage induces the production and release of cytokines and consequent systemic inflammation.
+3, 4 Apoptosis pathways are activated, and key signaling pathways regulate cell death during ischemic insult.
+Tissue damage induces the production and release of cytokines and consequent systemic inflammation.

 Tissue ischemia is frequently associated and related to reperfusion injury.
 In fact, experimental evidence indicates that tissue and cell damage are mostly associated with the restoration of blood flow upon ischemia than with the ischemic phase itself.

-The restoration of blood supply increases the levels of circulating free radicals (ROS) and mobilises platelets, T-lymphocytes (CD4), and neutrophils in the vascular space of the hypoxic tissue.
+In addition, the restoration of blood supply mobilises platelets, T-lymphocytes (CD4), and neutrophils in the vascular space of the hypoxic tissue.
 This recruitment aggravates tissue damage through the activation of an inflammatory response and the production of inflammatory cytokines such as TNF-α, TNF-β, interferon-gamma, and macrophage-stimulating factors.
-1
+Neutrophil infiltration is facilitated by activated endothelial cells expressing adhesion molecules, and strategies to inhibit neutrophil infiltration are being explored to reduce tissue injury.

-Pro-inflammatory cytokines directly or indirectly induce oxidative stress through the production of reactive species (ROS), such as hydrogen peroxide and superoxide anion, and trigger an increase of endothelial adhesion molecules.
-1, 3, 4 Here, a pivotal role is played by mitochondria as an intracellular source of ROS.
+Pro-inflammatory cytokines directly or indirectly induce oxidative stress through the production of reactive species (ROS), such as hydrogen peroxide and superoxide anion, and trigger an increase of endothelial adhesion molecules.1, 3, 4 Here, a pivotal role is played by mitochondria as an intracellular source of ROS.
 This combined with reduced nitric oxide levels leads to vasoconstriction, micro-circulatory insufficiency, and prolonged ischemia (fig.4).
-5
+5 Cytokine production, including tumor necrosis factor, is amplified by the immune system, further escalating the inflammatory response.

 At the cellular level, damage induced by prolonged ischemia-reperfusion injury leads to apoptosis, autophagy, and necrosis.
 Moderate reperfusion injury may cause autophagy and activate recovery survival systems.